ThatVolt/Airline-Reservation-System/README.md

 ✅ How to Run
 From your project directory:

-bash
-Copy
-Edit
 python main.py
-📸 Screenshots
-You can add terminal screenshots or GIFs here to showcase features.

 🤝 Contributing
 Contributions are welcome!
 If you'd like to add a feature or fix a bug, feel free to open a pull request.